tobvil/TinderAPI/README.md

 5. Input Prediction-Key and Image URL in config.json file. https://docs.microsoft.com/en-us/azure/cognitive-services/custom-vision-service/use-prediction-api

-6. From Powershell simply run .\Invoke-TinderCustomVisonAPI.ps1
+6. From Powershell simply run .\Invoke-TinderCustomVisonAPI.ps1 - You'll be prompted to enter the code you recieved on your phone from tinder.

 7. After a couple of minutes, end the script by pressing "CTRL + C" and go back to https://customvision.ai under predictions and tag the new images to make the predictions more precise.